gemini-mastiff/battleship/README.md

 # Battleship

+This basic Battleship game was built as part of my journey to practice JavaScript logic, DOM manipulation, and Webpack bundling.
-This is a basic Battleship game implemented as a web application using HTML, CSS, and JavaScript.
-The ships are randomly placed on the board, and the gameplay features a simple loop with logic to handle turns, determine hits or misses, and ultimately decide the winner.
+It uses HTML, CSS, and JavaScript to create an interactive grid-based gameplay experience where ships are randomly placed.
+The game features turn-based logic to detect hits, misses, and determine the winner.

 ## Features

-- Randomized ship placement on the grid (no drag-and-drop).
+- Randomized ship placement at the start of each game (no drag-and-drop).
-- Simple gameplay loop allowing the player to guess positions.
+- Turn-based gameplay where the player guesses ship positions.
-- Basic logic for hits, misses, and sinking ships.
+- Logic for tracking hits, misses, and sunk ships.
-- Responsive and clean interface using CSS.
+- Responsive, clean interface styled with CSS.

 ## Getting Started

+Clone the repo:

     git clone git@github.com:gemini-mastiff/battleship.git
     cd battleship

+Install the dependencies:

     npm install

+Run the local server:

     npm run dev

+## Technologies Used

+- HTML5
+- CSS3
+- JavaScript (ES6+)
+- Webpack

 ## Notes